 First of All, Why should you use Reference monitors?

 When you record your voice or an instrument, you want it to sound the best.
 You would make a few tweaks and adjustments to the audio frequencies using Dynamic and effect processors.
-When you listen to the recorded audio through normal speakers, quality of the sound is not optimal and accurate.
-This is why you need a professional reference studio monitor.
+When you listen to the recorded audio through regular speakers, the quality of the sound is not optimal and accurate.
+For Critical Listening applications such as this you need professional reference studio monitors.

-Studio monitors are built in such a way as to reproduce all audio frequencies at an equal level.
-Audio output from Studio monitor speakers are flat – absolutely no exaggerated bass or pitches.
+Studio monitor’s design & construction enables them to reproduce all audio frequencies at an equal level.
+Audio output from Studio monitor speakers is flat – absolutely no exaggerated bass or pitches.
 This audio is consistent despite the level of the volume and catches all subtleties.

 9 Important Tech Specs to understand before buying studio monitors:

-1. Active and passive monitors: Passive monitor doesn’t have a built-in amplifier; you need to connect the monitor to a power amplifier through normal speaker wire.
+- Active and passive monitors: Passive monitor doesn’t have a built-in amplifier; you need to connect the monitor to a power amplifier through regular OFC speaker wire.
 On the other hand, active monitors like Neumann KH 310 have a built-in amplifier.
-The frequency band is split using a device called as crossover on the line input signal directly prior to the amplifiers.
-Passive monitors don’t require external power but active monitors do.
+Passive monitors don’t require external power, but active monitors do.

-2. Near field vs midfield: A near-field monitor (ex: Neumann KH 120) is built for listening from near distance.
-A mid-field Studio monitoring system (ex: Neumann KH 420) is for mid distance and far-field monitors like 1236A Genelec Studio Monitors are used for listening audio from far distances.
+- Near field vs midfield: A near-field monitor (ex: Neumann KH 120) is built for listening from a near distance.
+A mid-field Studio monitoring system (ex: Neumann KH 420) is for mid-distance, and far-field monitors like 1236A Genelec Studio Monitors are for listening audio from far distances.
 Near-field monitors are ideal for most of the small to midsized studios as you will not hear much reverberation from sound waves hitting the walls.

 Neumann KH120 Studio Monitor

 3. Monitor Drivers: A typical Studio monitor speaker has two types of drivers: woofers and tweeters.
-Tweeter takes care of the reproduction of the high and upper-mid frequencies (Treble).
-Woofer recreates the low-mids and low frequencies (Bass).
-Woofers are larger that are used to produce the longer wavelengths that are characteristic of lower frequencies.
-Because of the larger woofer size, it requires a bigger power amp to physically move the driver.
+Tweeter takes care of the reproduction of the high and upper-mid frequencies (Treble) while Woofer recreates the low-mids and low frequencies (Bass).
+Woofers are larger and equipped to produce longer wavelengths that are characteristic of lower frequencies.
+Because of the larger woofer size, it requires a more prominent power amp to move the driver physically.

-4. 2 Way vs 3 Way: A 2 Way Studio monitor will have a single crossover, meaning the signal will be shared between two drivers ex: Tweeter and woofer.
-A 2 Way studio monitor (ex: Neumann KH 120) will have the HF driver/tweeter dedicated to produce High and High Mid frequencies and the woofer dedicated to produce Low mid and Low frequencies.
-Whereas in a 3 Way Studio Monitor (ex: Neumann KH 310) you will have two crossovers splitting the frequency range into Three, feeding high frequencies into a HF tweeter, Mids onto the MF driver and lows onto a LF woofer.
+4. 2 Way vs 3 Way: A 2 Way Studio monitor will have a single crossover, meaning the signal is shared between two drivers ex: Tweeter and Woofer.
+A 2 Way studio monitor (ex: Neumann KH 120) will have the HF driver/tweeter dedicated to producing High and High Mid frequencies and the Woofer dedicated to producing Low mid and Low frequencies.
+Whereas in a 3 Way Studio Monitor (ex: Neumann KH 310) you will have two crossovers splitting the frequency range into Three, feeding high frequencies into an HF tweeter, Mids onto the MF driver and lows onto an LF woofer.

 5. Amplification: Single channel amplification will power both speaker drivers in a 2 Way monitor.
 Bi or tri-amping delivers more current to the drivers of your studio monitor.
 Instead of one single power amp running both the HF and LF drivers in a two way Monitor, Bi-amping will ensure each driver gets its due current separately.
 Since the low frequency driver generally requires more power compared to the HF tweeter, Bi amp or trip amp technology helps in supplying current according to each driver’s need.